 I recently hiked a portion of the Camino de Santiago in northern Spain.
 These pilgrimage trails have existed for centuries, originating in hundreds of towns throughout Europe and spanning thousands of miles.
-They celebrate St John and his burial place at the Santiago de Compostela Cathedral Basilica in Spain.
+[I made both of those statistics up, but it's a lot nonetheless].
+The trails celebrate St James by leading pilgrims to visit his purported burial place at the Santiago de Compostela Cathedral Basilica in Spain.

 I did not do this as a religious pilgrimage, although many do.
 But my father was an Episcopalian priest so I have to imagine he was aware of the Camino and would be proud of my attempt to take this on.

-Many folks report spiritual awakenings from attempting this.
-I have to admit to having some myself.
+Many folks report spiritual awakenings from this adventure.
+I have to admit to having some epiphanies myself.
 But I'm still sorting this out and will have to let you know.
-But suffice to say that I am changed, as well as tattooed.
-We'll see what life changes come from this.
+Suffice to say that I am changed, as well as tattooed.

 ]]>